VLM Airlines (SHS Antwerp Aviation) has ceased operations (Bankruptcy)

 The Belgian carrier - VLM Airlines - has ceased operations and will be liquidated.
 Confirmed parent company SHS Aviation.

-The debut of this month came with the bankruptcy of the airline VLM Airlines - SHS Antwerp Aviation based in Antwerp.
-According to parent company - SHS Aviation, VLM Airlines has ceased operations and will be liquidated.
+The start of this month came with the bankruptcy of Antwerp-based VLM Airlines - SHS Antwerp Aviation.
+According to the parent company - SHS Aviation, VLM Airlines has ceased operations and will be liquidated.

 The decision comes less than a month after it was announced that VLM Airlines will cut off connections with Aberdeen, Birmingham, Cologne-Bonn, Maribor, Munich and Rostock.
 At the same time, the new routes announced from Antwerp and Ostend-Bruges to Manchester have been canceled.